Skip to main content

 LB Korean Studies Research Scholar

-Soyi Kim (Ph.D.
-2022 University of Minnesota) is the inaugural LB Korean Studies Research Scholar for the East Asia Program.
+Soyi Kim is the inaugural LB Korean Studies Research Scholar for the East Asia Program.

-• Dr. Kim has her doctorate in Comparative Literature and Art History (Comparative Studies in Discourse and Society) at the University of Minnesota, Twin Cities.
+• Soyi has her doctorate degree in Cultural Studies and Comparative Literature with a minor in Art History at the University of Minnesota, Twin Cities (2022).

-• She works at the intersection of comparative cultural and media studies, art history, history of medical science, gender studies, East Asian studies, and Korean and Korean diasporic studies.
+• Her research areas include cultural and media studies, art history, history of medicine, gender studies, East Asian studies, and Korean and Korean diasporic studies.

 Additional Information